 I think I’m too distractible to write in a coffeeshop.
 Instead of figuring out what Rose will do with the alarming information she just discovered, I listen to the girls next to me discussing electrons.
 I listen to some guys complaining about a co-worker.
 I listen to the men at the next table speaking in Spanish, trying to see how much I can understand (not much).
 Should I resume my […]

 Yesterday I heard about a man who stole a can of beer from a convenient store in Georgia and went to jail for a year.
 I heard the story of the shootings in Santa Barbara.
 I heard a school official saying we just can’t do anything.
 Australia did, you know, but no one talks about that.
 I heard the story of a girl and her family who couldn’t afford housing and […]

 The photographs of Chileans celebrating in the streets after Allende was elected remind me a little of the pictures of people here, after Obama’s election night.
 For a moment, goodness triumphed.
 And then it changed again.
 And then it was worse, more stupid and more cruel, than anyone could have imagined.

 I heard about this on The Thom Hartmann show this morning.
 It’s from Rosie O’Donnell’s blog (can that be right?)
 We had eight years of Bush and Cheney, Now you get mad!?
 You didn’t get mad when the Supreme Court stopped a legal recount and appointed a President.
 You didn’t get mad when Cheney allowed Energy company officials to dictate energy policy.
 You didn’t get mad when a covert […]

 Today BBC had a program discussing Iran’s election.
 I sent this question and they read it on the air……….
 How can we have a discussion about the stolen election in Iran without mentioning the two stolen elections in the US?
-The primary difference seems to be that the Iranian people are more serious about democracy … More my question about the Iranian election
+The primary difference seems to be that the Iranian people are more serious about democracy than we Americans.